Sapphichat/.github/profile/README.md

 # Sapphichat

-**Sapphichat** is a privacy-first, self-hostable, decentralized messaging app — with no federation, no central servers, and no complex setup.
+**Sapphichat** is a privacy-first, self-hostable, decentralized messaging app — with federation, no central servers, and no complex setup.

 Designed for simplicity and autonomy, Sapphichat allows anyone to deploy their own server in **one command**, with **zero technical knowledge**.
 Once deployed, the entire system is managed directly from the iOS client — including configuration, backups, and migrations.